research

 Author:

-Quantitative longitudinal analysis of differing Russian elite attitudes of the Ukraine, NATO, & EU using the Survey of Russian Elites (SRE) dataset.
+Project Overview: Quantitative longitudinal analysis of shifting Russian elite group attitudes of the Ukraine, NATO, & EU.

 From the Other Side of the Border: Mexican Public Attitudes of American Politics.